josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🐝_All_In_Commons/🧠_nerd_alignment_protocol.md

 ---

 ## 🏮 Footer
-*The Nerd Alignment Protocol* is a Polaris coordination node, inviting the wider nerd ecosystem to stop letting the wealthiest, least grounded outliers define “tech” and “science” in public.
+*🧠 The Nerd Alignment Protocol* is a Polaris coordination node, inviting the wider nerd ecosystem to stop letting the wealthiest, least grounded outliers define “tech” and “science” in public.

 Pairs with:
 - 🕹️ Getting the Tech Bros Back on Script